 |Latin American Philosophy|

 |Politics and Society Along Mexican Border|

 |Politics in Mexico, Central America, Caribbean|

 At least two courses (6-10 credits) are required in Spanish or French.
 Because language proficiency is required for effective research or work in this region, students are STRONGLY URGED to complete language coursework through the 300-level or above.
-Language courses may be taken at CSU or transferred from an accredited institution.
+Language courses, including Portuguese, may be taken at CSU or transferred from an accredited institution.
 Independent study courses may not count toward the language requirement.